tauri-apps/tauri/tooling/bundler/README.md

 * `depends`: A list of strings indicating other packages (e.g. shared libraries) that this package depends on to be installed.
 If present, this forms the `Depends:` field of the `deb` package control file.
-* `use_bootstrapper`: Enables the bootstrapper script, which allows access to the environment variables.

 ### Mac OS X-specific settings